Who are the Sikhs?

 - You may be offered Langar (vegetarian food from the communal kitchen – see below).
 If not too certain about consuming this food you can ask to be excused although most people should take Langar as it is regarded as a blessing by the Guru.
 When being served Langar, it is better to ask for less rather than take too much and waste the food.
 Say “very little” to the Sewadar (volunteer) serving the Langar.
 If you require more later, just wait for the Sewadar to come around or please ask.

 The congregation of the Gurudwara Sikh Sangat believes in giving back to their community.
-Towards that end, we host several projects throughout the year, including making blankets for the homeless, collecting cans for the food bank, and more recently, the Sikh Sack Lunch Project.
+Towards that end, we host several projects throughout the year, including making blankets for the homeless, collecting supplies for cancer patients, collecting cans for the food bank, and more recently, the Sikh Sack Lunch Project.
 Please Contact Us if you would like to participate or support us.

 You can hear daily Hukumnama and Shabad Gurbani directly from Sri Harminder Sahib, courtesy of Sikhnet Radio.